Rear Admiral Scott Dillon is a native

 After designation as a naval aviator

-in 1994, he reported to VP-1 in Barbers Point, Hawaii.
-During this tour, he completed WESTPAC deployments as a P-3 Tactical
+in 1994, he reported to Patrol Squadron (VP) 1 in Barbers Point, Hawaii.
+During this tour, he completed deployments as a P-3 Tactical

 Coordinator and Mission Commander.
 Dillon’s follow-on assignment was to the U.S. Naval Test Pilot School/Naval Postgraduate

-School Cooperative Program and subsequently to Air Test and Evaluation Squadron Two Zero (VX-20).
+School Cooperative Program and subsequently to Air Test and Evaluation Squadron (VX-20).
+He later deployed to Djibouti, Africa during Operating Enduring Freedom.

 Dillon was selected as an Aerospace